UQ-RCC/hpc-docs/guides/Bunya-UserData-Guide.md

+---
+title: "Where should my data and software go on Bunya?"
+weight: 3
+---
 # Where should my data and software go on Bunya

 Bunya has several spaces users have access to to keep their data and software.